Cloud Data Architectures

 Snowflake and Cloud Data Architecture

-Snowflake’s unique cloud-based data platform and data warehouse architecture provides full relational database support for today's diverse data types, from structured data (tables, CSV files) to semi-structured data (JSON, Avro, Parquet, etc.), all within a single, logically integrated solution.
+Snowflake’s Data Cloud and architecture provides full relational database support for today's diverse data types, from structured data (tables, CSV files) to semi-structured data (JSON, Avro, Parquet, etc.), all within a single, logically integrated solution.
 Snowflake provises a robust data warehouse-as-a-service (DWaaS) offering, which requires near-zero management and features separate compute, storage, and cloud services that can independently scale up, down, or out to meet changing business requirements.

-Compatible with preferred Business Intelligence and ETL (Extract, Transform, Load) tools, Snowflake's cloud data architecture supports enterprise-wide data warehouse requirements with virtually unlimited concurrency.
+Compatible with preferred Business Intelligence and ETL (Extract, Transform, Load) tools, Snowflake's cloud data architecture supports enterprise-wide data workload requirements with virtually unlimited concurrency.

 Test-drive Snowflake today: Register today for a Snowflake trial and get $400 worth of usage to try Snowflake's unique cloud data architecture and platform in your work environment; no commitment required..